 Action Against Medical Accidents (AvMA)

-(AvMA) is a UK charity which gives free and confidential advice and support to people affected by medical accidents.
+(AvMA) is a UK charity which gives free and confidential advice and support to people affected by clinical negligence.

 Address: Freedman House, Christopher Wren Yard, 117 High Street, Croydon, CR0 1QG